Klipper3d/klipper/docs/Config_Reference.md

 # right arm (at 30 degrees).
 This section also controls the homing
 # parameters (homing_speed, homing_retract_dist) for all arms.
 [stepper_a]
-step_distance:
-#   On a rotary delta printer the step_distance is the amount each
-#   step pulse moves the upper arm in radians (for example, a directly
-#   connected 1.8 degree stepper with 16 micro-steps would be 2 * pi *
+gear_ratio:
+#   A gear_ratio must be specified and rotation_distance may not be
+#   specified.
+For example, if the arm has an 80 toothed pulley driven
+#   by a pulley with 16 teeth, which is in turn connected to a 60
+#   toothed pulley driven by a stepper with a 16 toothed pulley, then
+#   one would specify a gear ratio of "80:16, 60:16".
+This parameter
-#   (1.8 / 360) / 16 == 0.001963495).
-This parameter must be provided.
+#   must be provided.
 position_endstop:
 #   Distance (in mm) between the nozzle and the bed when the nozzle is
 #   in the center of the build area and the endstop triggers.
 This